ZanSara/zansara.github.io/content/posts/2024-09-05-odsc-europe-voice-agents-part-1.md

 ### Tree-based

 Tree-based (or rule-based) logic is one of the earliest method of implementing chatbot's logic, still very popular today for its simplicity.
 Tree-based bots don't really try to understand what the user is saying, but listen to the user looking for a keyword or key sentence that will trigger the next step.
-For example, a customer support chatbot may look for the keyword "refund" to give the user any infomation about how to perform a refund, or the name of a discount campaign to explain the user how to take advantage of that.
+For example, a customer support chatbot may look for the keyword "refund" to give the user any information about how to perform a refund, or the name of a discount campaign to explain the user how to take advantage of that.

 Tree-based logic, while somewhat functional, doesn't really resemble a conversation and can become very frustrating to the user when the conversation tree was not designed with care, because it's difficult for the end user to understand which option or keyword they should use to achieve the desired outcome.
 It is also unsuitable to handle real questions and requests like a human would.